PLTools/OCanren/papers/APLAS-2020/matching/rebuttal.md

 ##### #46A

-> Have you considered stochastic methods, for instance, for obtaining (good enough) results more quickly?
+> Have you considered stochastic methods, .... for obtaining (good enough) results more quickly?

 Not yet.